 Omayra L. Padilla De Jesús, PhD, MBA

-Currently, in addition to her role as Executive Director of Rise High, she also serves as Vice Chair of the Board of Directors of The Schenectady Foundation.
-Omayra is also a Member of the Board of Trustees of City Mission Schenectady, and Member of the Advisory Board of the Department of Education at Clarkson University, Capital District Campus.
+Currently, in addition to her role as Executive Director of Rise High, she also serves as Chair of the Distribution Committee of The Schenectady Foundation, Vice-Chair of the Board of Trustees of City Mission Schenectady, and Member of the Advisory Board of the Department of Education at Clarkson University, Capital District Campus.